hbowie/notenik/docs/index.md

 Add a Date field to a Collection in order to track the date each note was officially published, or a due date for each note.
 A date may be expressed in any of a number of common formats.
 It may also be a partial date, such as a year, or a year and a month.
 It may or may not contain a specific time of day.

 Note that the Date field has several helpful editing tools.
-You can enter a freeform date yourself, or you can use a Calendar widget to pick dates from a Calendar.
-You can use the Today button to set the date to Today's date, and you can use the Recurs button, if a Recurs rule has been specified.
+You can enter a free-form date yourself, or you can use a Calendar widget to pick dates from a Calendar.
+You can use the Today button to set the date to Today's date, and you can use the Recurs button to apply the Recurs rule, if one has been supplied.

 <h2 id="specify-date-recurs-rules">Specify Date Recurs Rules</h2>